Welcome back to our SharePoint 2016 Readiness Blog Series. Let’s take a moment to recap our journey thus far.

 - No actionable governance

-Why is SharePoint Painful? – No Vision The first step is asking whether you have a clear vision for SharePoint with specific, measureable goals.
+Why is SharePoint Painful? – No Vision The first step is asking whether you have a clear vision for SharePoint with specific, measurable goals.
 In other words, why are you using SharePoint and what specifically do you expect to gain by doing so?
 If your answer is a generic platitude like, “We are using SharePoint because we need to collaborate better”, you need to rethink this.
 With SharePoint, you’re expecting to take your organization from an undesirable current state to an improved one.
 Be clear on what that improved state looks like.
 Describe how you see this future world.
 How does information flow?
 What problems has it solved?
 How would employees describe how this has made a difference?
 And, very importantly, how do you know you’re improving?
 That is, can you measure it?
 This is where the goals come in.
 It’s okay if you describe your vision in several stages as phased deployments are best.
 When you think about the future state, know it’s not really a destination but a journey.
 You’ll continue to make optimizations to keep up with technology, evolving cultures (onboarding the Millennial Generation is a big one!), and remembering that the business landscape is always shifting.
-While I’ve written a fair amount on this subject as well, for additional reading, I’ll refer you to Paul Culmsee’s astute presentation Aligning SharePoint to Business Goals to learn more on this topic.
-Why is SharePoint Painful? – Poor Adoption The second reason SharePoint is painful is that project teams assume that SharePoint is finally good enough as a platform where issues like user adoption and change management aren’t that important.
+While I’ve written a fair amount on this subject as well, for additional reading, I’ll refer you to Paul Culmsee’s astute presentation The second reason SharePoint is painful is that project teams assume that SharePoint is finally good enough as a platform where issues like user adoption and change management aren’t that important.
 In SharePoint 2016 we have improved mobile support, a robust OneDrive for Business synchronization engine, unified search results, smart attachments (when also using Office 2016), and many other user-centric features.
 These are great, but are they really enough to change old-fashioned collaboration and file-sharing habits?
 Regardless of feature richness today or next year, workers must still be guided so that they create better habits, ones that are best for your organization.
 For example, do you have simple answers for basic file-management questions such as:

 - Where in SharePoint do I store this file?